Gore Ouseley: England

-Ouseley had taught himself Sanskrit, Arabic and Persian, and for enjoyment, he and his brother William advanced the study of Persia.
+Ouseley taught himself Sanskrit, Arabic and Persian, and for enjoyment, he and his brother William advanced the study of Persia.
 William published a number of books, but those by Gore were not published until after his death.

 In 1833, the family were living at Hall Barns, and he enjoyed gardening and building work as he had done in India.
 In 1835, he served as the High Sheriff of Buckinghamshire.

-He became President of the Society for the Publication of the Oriental Texts in 1842 and he is credited with the society's publication of Gulistan of Sa'di by Sa'di, which had a translation by Francis Gladwin.
+He became President of the Society for the Publication of the Oriental Texts in 1842 and is credited with the society's publication of Gulistan of Sa'di by Sa'di, which had a translation by Francis Gladwin.

 There is a monument to his memory in Hertingfordbury Church, Hertfordshire by Thomas Denman.

-His collection of Mughal paintings are at the Bodleian Library in Oxford (they were donated in 1859 by a Bengal civil servant, Mr JB Elliott).
+His collection of Mughal paintings is at the Bodleian Library in Oxford (they were donated in 1859 by a Bengal civil servant, Mr. J. B. Elliott).

-His son, The Revd Canon Professor Sir Frederick Arthur Gore Ouseley (12 August 1825 – 6 April 1889) was an English composer, organist, and musicologist.
+His son, The Reverend Canon Professor Sir Frederick Arthur Gore Ouseley (12 August 1825 – 6 April 1889) was an English composer, organist, and musicologist.